Table of Contents

 3. Click the Save button.

 📌 Note: If you do not see this screen, all sites in your nation are already attached to a custom domain.
-You will need to create a new site in the Website section of the control panel, or remove an existing site from it's current domain.
+You will need to either create a new site in the Website section of the control panel, or remove an existing site from it's current domain.

 Next, go to your domain registrar and add a CNAME.